Questions to Ask Before Hiring a Security Firm

 Some companies offer other services and “add-on” security as an additional one.
 But using a security firm where security is not their number primary business could mean trouble.
-You may run the risk of working with a company that isn’t as knowledgeable or up-to-speed on current issues and technology related to the industry because they are more of a “jack-of-all-trades” focused on a variety of businesses.
-And because they are stretched in various directions, they may not be as up to speed on the technology and know-how needed to properly protect your business.
+“Jack-of-all-trade” companies may not be knowledgeable or up-to-speed on current issues and technology related to the industry.
+Since they have their hands in multiple areas, they may not be fully equipped to properly protect your business.
 When it comes to safeguarding your business from harm, it’s best to stay away from these kinds of companies for security.

 #3: What experience does the company have with businesses like yours?

 Even if the company does have experience in security, do they have experience in security for your type of business?
-When you are looking for a security company, you should look for one that is familiar with your type of business and its unique characteristics and concerns.
+When looking for security, find a company that is familiar with your industry and its unique needs.
 For example, if you are in the automotive industry, you want a security company with experience protecting vehicles left outdoors, exposed and available for thieves to swipe or steal parts from.
 Or if you are in the cannabis industry, you’d want a security company familiar with working with a cash-heavy industry where even the employees may be tempted to take from you.

 #4: How does the company incorporate new technology?